allenweiss/wundergroundPWS_info/README.md

 ### Usage

-You simply run python3 weather.py and choose how many days or weeks of data you want to analyze (this example uses 5 weeks of past data).
+You simply run python3 weather.py and, using the tab selector, choose how many days or weeks of data you want to analyze (this example uses 5 weeks of past data).

 <img width="204" alt="choice_screen" src="https://user-images.githubusercontent.com/1487109/211220200-84bf69f5-339d-41f2-a5de-e79ca691b8fa.png">